fuhengwu2021/distributedai/chapter7-sglang-and-advanced-inference-architectures/main.md

 - **vLLM**: For batch processing, large model serving, high-throughput workloads
 - **SGLang**: For interactive chat, low-latency APIs, high-QPS endpoints with session management

+We've now covered both training (DDP, FSDP, DeepSpeed) and inference (vLLM, SGLang) systems.
+But understanding the theory is only part of the equation—you also need to know how to actually run these systems in practice.
+The next chapter provides a hands-on guide to running distributed AI training workloads using Slurm, the job scheduler used by most HPC clusters and cloud providers.
+We'll cover setting up Slurm clusters, submitting distributed training jobs, integrating with PyTorch DDP and FSDP, and best practices for production workloads.

 ## References